explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

     ```new EXP.LineOutput({width: 10, color:0xffcccc, lineJoinType: "bevel", opacity: 0.3}));```
 * EXP.VectorOutput

     A subclass of EXP.LineOutput that renders vectors.
-The tip of the vector will be placed at the last point and will dynamically shrink and grow.
+The tip of the vector will be placed at the last point and will dynamically shrink and grow as the line size changes.

+    Arguments: Same as EXP.LineOutput

     Example usage: